-Not the board that goes below the window, as this is considered the window sill.
+However, not the board that goes below the window, as this is considered the window sill.
 A word that we are all more familiar with.
-But in short, a wall header, or window header, is sort of an upper window sill.

 Do I Need A Stud Finder?

-No, you don’t need a stud finder to find a stud.
+No, you don’t need a stud finder to find a board in a wall.
 You can simply knock on the wall, teaching yourself the difference between the sound of a hollow wall vs. a wall with a stud.
 However, this isn’t a sure thing as your mind can play tricks on you.

 You may also make mistakes and drill a hole in the wall that you will later have to patch up.
-This is even more complicated when you can’t match the paint you previously used anymore.
-So a stud finder can prevent a lot of accidents.
+This becomes more complicated when you can’t match the paint you first used.

 Are Outlets Always On Studs?